UPC/ravada/docs/docs/resize_hard_drive_linux_machine.rst

-How to expand a Ravada Linux guest's disk space
+How to extend a Ravada Linux guest's disk space
 ========================================================

-Here we will show how to expand the system partition of a Linux host by 10 GB.
+Here we will show how to extend the system partition of a Linux host by 10 GB.

 1. Shutdown the virtual machine
 ::